 - Set values within the practical range of the analog input and digital output at each input range.
 If the values are out of the range, the resolution and accuracy may not fall within the range of the performance specifications.
-(Do not use values in the dotted line region in the graph of current input characteristics.) - The range of 4 to 20mA (extended mode) allows extending the lower limit value of analog input.
-The upper limit value of analog input cannot be extended. - \bullet Do not set the voltage over $\pm 30 \text{mA}$.
+(Do not use values in the dotted line regions in the graphs of current input characteristics.) - The range of 4 to 20mA (extended mode) allows extending the lower limit value of analog input.
+The upper limit value of analog input cannot be extended. - $\bullet$ Do not set a current of $\pm 30 \text{mA}$ or more.
 Doing so can cause breakdown of the elements.